The 8 Cutest Small Towns on the East Coast

 Duck, North Carolina

-If you're looking for the extra special Southern charm, Duck, North Carolina in the Outer Banks is a must-see.
+If you're looking for that extra special Southern charm, add Duck, North Carolina in the Outer Banks to your travel bucket list.
 Leslie Carbone, travel blogger behind Sancerres at Sunset, points to "beautiful beaches, fabulous barbecue, and quaint shops" as some of Duck's key draws, but there's something else that makes it unique.

 "It also has a fantastic boardwalk facing west to the Currituck Sound, making it a rare spot on the East Coast where you can watch the sunset over the water, as you stroll past charming restaurants and boutiques," Carbone explains.